Architectural and Garden Historian

 Paula Henderson is a lecturer and writer on British architecture and garden history.
 She has degrees in art history (University of Wisconsin, B.A.; University of Chicago, M.A.) and a Ph.D. in architectural history from the Courtauld Institute of Art (University of London).
 She has studied the decorative arts (The Study Centre for the History of the Fine and Decorative Arts, London) and is fluent in Italian, having obtained medio and superior diplomas from L’Universita per Stranieri, Perugia.

-Paula has worked as a consultant and expert witness for important historic gardens , including Bramshill (Hampshire), Lyveden New Bield (for the National Trust), Charlton House (Kent), Eastbury Manor (Barking), Holland Park (Kensington) and most recently the Queen's House, Greenwich (for the National Maritime Museum).
+Paula has worked as a consultant and expert witness for important historic gardens , including Bramshill (Hampshire), Lyveden New Bield (The National Trust), Charlton House (Kent), Eastbury Manor (Barking), Holland Park (Kensington) and the Queen's House, Greenwich (for the National Maritime Museum).
 She has appeared on (and advised) several BBC television programmes on historic gardens.
 She regularly organized courses and study trips for the Courtauld Institute of Art and will do private visits on request.
 She has also lectured for many major London museums and academic institutions in Britain and the United States.
 See lectures and programmes.